humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 const velocity = animation.localTimeVelocity;
 ```

-Alternatively a timestamped history of the last few resolved values (ie `translateX` as pixels) would be enough to calculate a velocity.
+Alternatively, a timestamped history of the last few **resolved** values (ie `translateX` as pixels) would be enough to calculate a velocity.

 Finally, there's the possibility of writing a monolithic worklet library that controls all animations and gestures for the duration of a value's lifecycle.
 With the ability to [send data to an Animation Worklet](https://bugs.chromium.org/p/chromium/issues/detail?id=932619) it'd be possible to track velocity within the worklet itself.
 But without unclamped keyframes (which we'll get to next), this wouldn't be a practical match with the current `KeyframeEffect` API.